jafarlihi/addressbook/README.md

 ### Running
 addressbook can be run either manually or using Docker Compose.
-To run manually, bring up your PostgreSQL and run `go build` to build the project, then run the resulting executable `addressbook`.
+To run manually, bring up your PostgreSQL and run `go build` to build the project (you need Go 1.14+ installed), then run the resulting executable `addressbook`.
 To run with Docker Compose run `sudo docker-compose up`.

 ### API